Fibre for the planet

 Sustainability

 Digitalisation will be at the core of EU Commission's ambition of making Europe the first climate-neutral continent by 2050.
-With this context in mind, the Sustainability Working Group has been created with the main objective of promoting full fibre as the most sustainable access network technology and enabler of multiple applications which can contribute to reducing the carbon footprint of our activities.
+With this context in mind, the Sustainability Committee has been created with the main objective of promoting full fibre as the most sustainable access network technology and enabler of multiple applications which can contribute to reducing the carbon footprint of our activities.
 Remote working and learning being the most obvious examples.

 Interested in the activities of the Sustainability Working Group?